 Both American Board of Anesthesiology (ABA) and Accreditation Council for Graduate Medical Education (ACGME) approved, the University of Oklahoma offers twelve categorical positions each academic year.
 Over the four years, residents will perform anesthesia at five different locations: OU Medical Center (OUMC), the Children’s Hospital at OU Medical Center, the Surgery Center at OU Medical Center, the VA Hospital, and Integris Baptist Medical Center.

-The next three clinical anesthesia years are focused on developing and building on your skills as a physician anesthesiologists.
+The next three clinical anesthesia years are focused on developing and honing your skills as a physician anesthesiologist.
 As the only level one trauma center in the state of Oklahoma, we experience a variety of cases made up of car crashes, gun shot wounds, stabbings, tornado injuries, farming accidents, and more.
-OUMC is currently a 355-bed facility with 22 operating rooms and 78 ICU beds.
-In 2017-2018, there were more than 45,000 ED visits, leading to almost 11,000 admissions, and almost 13,500 surgeries performed.
-In fact, OUMC is currently undergoing major transformations into a state-of-the-art medical tower to meet the increasing demand as the only level 1 trauma center in the state.
-Planning to be completed in 2020, the new tower will be eight floors, 144 additional beds, 32 new operating rooms, and more.
+In 2017-2018, there were more than 45,000 ED visits, leading to nearly 11,000 admissions, and almost 13,500 surgeries.
+This past fall 2021, OUMC opened its new state-of-the-art medical tower to meet the increasing demands as the only level 1 trauma center in the state.
+With the addition of the new tower, OUMC is now home to 490 beds, 32 operating rooms, and 260 ICU beds.

 Clinical rotations are designed to provide extensive exposure to all types of anesthesia.
 This includes multiple months in pediatric anesthesia, neuro-anesthesia, cardiac anesthesia, obstetric anesthesia, acute and chronic pain, critical care, and perioperative management.
 Most of our residents fulfill the ACGME minimum number requirements during their CA-2 year.